For a comprehensive list of frequently asked questions, please click here.

 A: December 1.

 The deadline for applications is December 1.
-All supplemental documents must be submitted by this date as well, i.e.: personal statement, GREs, transcripts, three letters of recommendation, and any other documents you expect to submit.
+All supplemental documents must be submitted by this date as well, i.e.: personal statement, transcripts, three letters of recommendation, and any other documents you expect to submit.
 Please keep this in mind and allow plenty of time for your referees to write and submit a letter in order to meet the December 1 deadline.
-This is also true for contacting your Registrar Office(s) to submit official transcripits on your behalf.
-In addition, ETS will need to forward your official GRE scores to us by this date.
+This is also true for contacting your Registrar Office(s) to submit official transcripts on your behalf.
 While offers of admission and aid are generally made in mid to late winter quarter, there is no guarantee that completed applications received after the deadline will be reviewed.
-It is strongly recommended that you take the GRE and TOEFL (if applicable) tests at the earliest possible date, since only complete applications will receive final review.

 Q: Is there a fee for processing the application?